 Usually tar is created as a byproduct of burning logs on a woodburner when the moisture level of the wood is too high.
 Since energy is being wasted evaporating water, the stove doesn’t get up to high enough temperature, which leads to cooler gases going up your chimney.
 Since they are cooler, they are prone to condense when they touch the cold metal of the flue liner.

 The condensed gases will either solidify on the inside or the flue or start to drip back down into the stove in the form of the sticky liquid.
 Whenever the tar does get the chance to solidify it will turn into creosote.
 A build-up of highly flammable creosote in your stove system significantly increases the risk of chimney fires.
+This is especially true if you burn soft wood such as pine the resin being the main culprit.

 How to stop the black liquid appearing in your woodburner